atsaloli/cicd/gitlab-ci/01-setting-up-ci/12-setting-up-a-project.md

 ![name the project](img/name_project.png)

-Select "Create project" (below, green).
+Select the big fat green "Create project" button to create your project.

+## Get rid of the "add an SSH key" prompt

 ![create project](img/create_project.png)